ericstrobl/PCp/README.md

 PC-p subsequently controls the false discovery rate across every edge, so you don't have to worry about multiple comparison problems.

-Results derived from noisy data should have some measure of confidence associated with them.
-I completed this project because I really wanted to discover a measure of confidence for causation.
-What better measure of confidence than a "causal p-value?"
-I think that this algorithm makes PC's results live up to modern standards of scientific reporting.

 # The Files

 - PC_with_pval.m is the ``main'' main function.